baraawashere/ECHOFORGE/README.md

 not an AI guess, not a free-text label someone typed in.
 This is what lets two different mistakes about the same idea reliably connect, and it's what lets us say every diagnosis is grounded in something citable.

+## IMPORTANT: THIS PROJECT REQUIRES AN ANTHROPIC OR A GROQ API KEY TO FUNCTION.